How to Form an LLC in Utah

 7. File Annual Renewals

-All Utah LLCs and foreign LLCs authorized to do business in the state must file an Annual Renewal with the Utah Division of Corporations and pay a $15 fee.
+All Utah LLCs and foreign LLCs authorized to do business in the state must file an Annual Renewal (the equivalent of an annual report) with the Utah Division of Corporations and pay a $15 fee.
 The renewal is due one year from the date of your LLC's initial registration and due annually thereafter.
 A renewal notice is sent by the Division of Corporations to your LLC's registered agent 60 days before the LLC's anniversary date.
-The renewal notice has information printed on a postcard which will allow you to renew online.
-Alternatively, you may file an Annual Report/Renewal Form by mail.
+You can file the report online or access a blank renewal form from the Division of Corporations website..

 8. Foreign LLCs Doing Business in Utah